 And last but not least, one of the wedding signs you need is a “favors” sign.
 Although it seems obvious, here’s the thing: unless you tell guests to take a favor home, they won’t.
 This means you’ll be left with loading up the favors back to your own home and guests will wonder where the favors went. ;) I know, crazy, but true!

-This one is super cute + is personalized with your new last name!
-By SimpleSentimental.
+This one is super cute + includes “thank you for celebrating with us!
+By SweetNCCollective.

 BONUS: 10.
 To Have and to Hold In Case You Get Cold sign